Organza Flower Tutorial

 - Find a draft-free location to work.
 The smallest breeze moves the heat from your candle and changes how it affects the flower.
 If you can avoid any draft, you can maintain significantly better control.

-- Before you cut out your flowers, I suggest that you cut several free-form circles and practice with them until you get the hang of it.
+- Before you cut out your final flower petals, cut several free-form circles and practice with them until you get the hang of it.

 - If you choose to use a template, download and print the Circle Template and/or Flower Template.